 Painting covers a diverse range of artistic styles but Mary’s passion falls into two categories.
 The first being Traditional Strokework, or Country Painting, based on two hundred year old patterns.
 This is the artform which Mary teaches, usually on tin.
 The second is Primitive or Naïve art.
 In Mary’s first year of high school, Grandma Moses died at the age of 101 years.
 Nancy Main brought in some examples of Moses work and Mary fell in love with a wonderful world.
 Grandma called it “Memory Painting” and so does Mary.
 She hopes her paintings instill feelings of a simpler, kinder world and give her audience the same sense of peace that she experiences in the creation of them.

-Although primitive artists such as Rufus Porter and Grandma Moses had no formal fine arts training their message came through loud and clear and the technique is still being perfected through artists like Mary Scattergood today.
+Although primitive artists like Rufus Porter, Grandma Moses and Maud Lewis had no formal fine art training, their message came through loud and clear.
+The technique is still being perfected by artists like Mary Scattergood today.